-- 1.1 The Financial Statements for the year ended 31 March 2021 have been compiled on the basis of recommendations made by the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code).
+- 1.1 The Financial Statements for the year ended 31 March 2023 have been compiled on the basis of recommendations made by the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code).
 The Code is based on International Financial Reporting Standards (IFRS) with interpretation appropriate to the public sector.
-The statements are designed to give a 'true and fair view' of the financial performance and position of the Forum. - 1.2 The accounting concepts of materiality, accruals, going concern and primacy of legislative requirements have been considered in the application of accounting policies.
+The statements are designed to give a 'true and fair view' of the financial performance and position of the Forum. - 1.2 The accounting concepts of materiality, accruals and primacy of legislative requirements have been considered in the application of accounting policies.
 In this regard the materiality concept means that information is included where the information is of such significance as to justify its inclusion.
 The accruals concept requires the non-cash effects of transactions to be included in the financial statement for the year in which they occur, not in the period in which the cash is paid or received.
-The going concern concept assumes that the Forum will not significantly curtail the scale of its operation.
-Wherever accounting principles and legislative requirements are in conflict, the latter shall apply. - 1.3 Suppliers' invoices received up to 31 March 2021 have been included in the accounts.
-In addition, various items of expenditure have been accrued in accordance with the Code where the goods or services were received prior to 31 March 2021.
-Salaries and wages earned to 31 March 2021 are included in the accounts for 2020/21 irrespective of when the actual payments were made. - 1.4 Income includes all sums due in respect of subscriptions from member authorities and other organisations and interest earned on fund balances for the year ended 31 March 2021. - 1.5 There were no complex transactions or potential future uncertainties requiring critical judgements or estimations of uncertainty in preparing the 2020/21 accounts. - 1.6 Events after the balance sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the statement of accounts is authorised for issue.
+Wherever accounting principles and legislative requirements are in conflict, the latter shall apply. - 1.3 Suppliers' invoices received up to 31 March 2023 have been included in the accounts.
+In addition, various items of expenditure have been accrued in accordance with the Code where the goods or services were received prior to 31 March 2023.
+Salaries and wages earned to 31 March 2023 are included in the accounts for 2022/23 irrespective of when the actual payments were made. - 1.4 Income includes all sums due in respect of subscriptions from member authorities and other organisations and interest earned on fund balances for the year ended 31 March 2023. - 1.5 There were no complex transactions or potential future uncertainties requiring critical judgements or estimations of uncertainty in preparing the 2022/23 accounts. - 1.6 Events after the balance sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the statement of accounts is authorised for issue.
 Two types of events may be identified: - Those that provide evidence of conditions that existed at the end of the reporting period the Financial Statements are adjusted to reflect such events; and

-• Those that are indicative of conditions that arose after the reporting period - the Financial Statements are not adjusted to reflect such events, but where this would have a material effect, the nature and estimated financial impact of such events is disclosed in the notes.
+Those that are indicative of conditions that arose after the reporting period - the Financial Statements are not adjusted to reflect such events, but where this would have a material effect, the nature and estimated financial impact of such events is disclosed in the notes.